sarguido/httptime/README.md

 sqltime
 =======
-Because sqlite3's datetime functionality is lacking.
+Because sqlite3's timestamp functionality is lacking.
 Written for my own benefit, but maybe other people will find it useful.